hyundoll/streamhub/README.md

 ## 🏆 DVB-I UI Competition

-This application was created as an entry for the **DVB-I UI Competition**, demonstrating innovative user interface design and user experience for DVB-I compliant streaming services.
+This application is an official submission to the **DVB-I UI Competition**, demonstrating innovation in:

-### Competition Goals
+- UI/UX design
-- Showcase best practices in DVB-I implementation
+- Programme navigation
-- Deliver exceptional user experience for live TV streaming
+- Enhanced accessibility
-- Demonstrate innovative UI/UX design patterns
+- Support for Boxsets, Restart, Catch-up
-- Prove compliance with DVB-I technical specifications
+- DVB-I metadata compliance

 ---